Available for: Jira Cloud and Jira Server (LDAP-protected too)

 You will see the message Application Link ‘Application name’ created successfully and it will appear on the list.

-Now authenticate the application using your Miro information.
+Now authenticate the application using your Miro data.

 1. In the appeared application click Edit: